Bankableflunky5/DBDoc/React app/backend/README.md

 ---
 ## 🌐 Environment variables
-Create a .env file with
+Create a .env file in root of backend with
 ```bash
 DB_HOST=your_host
 DB_USER=your_user